team4343/MaxX/README.md

 #### Annotations

-The library contains reader-oriented Java annotations, such as `Tested` and `IncompleteIO`, that mark specific information for the user.
+The library contains reader-oriented Java annotations, such as `IncompleteIO`, that mark specific information for the user.

 #### Command